The Cost of Quality

-As with faucets, there are cheaper versions that are still brand name.
+As with faucets, there are cheaper versions that are still brand names.
 Kohler, Gerber, and Toto all make really good faucets.

-There are two things at this point that drive the price up form here.
+There are two things at this point that drive the price up from here.

 One is style, and that is completely up to you, it rarely has a bearing on function.

 The second factor in engineering.
 Toilets are designed to flush solids, how much solids they flush, and how they do it is what separates the toilets.
 Generally, the more solids the toilet can flush, the more expensive it is.

 Hopefully, these plumbing product tips from byron will help you understand, and be better prepared to choose when You need to!
 Tune in next week for more discussion on the quality you want and deserve- this time the focus is on the plumbing service & businesses themselves!
 Don’t miss out on this informative read!